This review was originally published on Pol Culture.

 Beyond the general tag of science fiction, Cormac McCarthy's superb 2006 novel The Road stays outside these categories.
 It combines a downbeat Hemingway-style adventure story with a depiction of a devastated future landscape seemingly inspired by such British Romantic writers as Lord Byron.
 The narrative follows an unnamed man (possibly a doctor) and his young son as they travel south years after a cataclysm has leveled civilization and apparently ended most life on the planet.
 The description of the event in flashback is brief and vague: "The clocks stopped at 1:17.
 A long shear of light and then a series of low concussions."
 The air is choked with ash, and despite the masks the man and his son wear to filter their breathing, the man's lungs have become contaminated, and he knows he will soon die.

 As is common in Hemingway, the man's resourcefulness and mettle is tested throughout.
 His knowledge and ingenuity are always at work, whether he is scavenging for food, finding shelter in the cold and often wet weather, or evading the marauding cannibals who appear to be almost all that's left of humanity.
-The dialogue is terse in the Hemingway manner as well.
+The dialogue is terse in the Hemingway manner.
 Here's a typical exchange between the man and his son, occuring after they find a supply of canned food:

 Yes.
 It is.
 They would want us to.
 Just like what we would want them to.